Are you struggling to break free from a painful past?

 And you will choose only to have good thoughts and positive emotions …whenever you are aware of a negative thought or emotion … you will automatically turn it into a positive thought…

-Now…as you take a deep breathe…and you can feel all those negative thoughts leaving your body…you feel relived and renewed…each time you can a deep breathe…the negative emotions and feelings will leave your body…
+Now…as you take a deep breathe…and you can feel all those negative thoughts leaving your body…you feel relived and renewed…with each breathe…your subconscious begins to change your mindset…the negative emotions and feelings are leaving your body…

 And when you breath in…you are bringing positive and empowering energy and emotions into your body…from this moment onwards…you will only accept positive words…thoughts…and feelings…into your body…into your whole being…